 1. HOW WELL THE FAT ADHERES DURING AND DIRECTLY AFTER SURGERY

 First, we need to take a look at how well the fat “sticks” to its new location in the buttock area.

-When your surgeon uses liposuction to remove the unwanted fat from your abdomen (or another place where you have pockets of undesirable fat), that fat needs to “survive” the transfer.
+When your surgeon uses liposuction to remove the unwanted fat from your abdomen or butt implants (or another place where you have pockets of undesirable fat), that fat needs to “survive” the transfer.
 In other words, it needs to become living fat in its new location, and it will do this when each fat cell achieves a new blood supply in the buttock.

-Unfortunately, not all fat is going to survive this process.
-There is going to be a certain percentage of “fat loss” in every surgery, and the more fat that doesn’t make it, the fewer the number of fat cells that will remain to maintain your results.
+Unfortunately, not all fat is going to survive this healing process.
+There is going to be a certain percentage of “fat loss” in every surgery, and the more fat that doesn’t make it, the fewer the number of cells that will remain to maintain your results.